British Rail Class 52: Fleet list

-While the first Western was under construction, proposals for livery and names were prepared by the BR design panel.
-The D1000 series locomotives were to be named after famous West of England place names; the illustration from the portfolio shows D1000 bearing the name Cheddar Gorge.
-This was not followed in production, however, and the Westerns were named with general heraldic and regimental terms prefixed with the word "Western" as per the following table.
+While the first Western was under construction, proposals for liveries and names were prepared by the BR design panel.
+It was suggested that the locomotives were to be named after West of England place names and D1000 was photographed with a mocked up Cheddar Gorge nameplate while it was being built.
+When it entered service it carried the name Western Enterprise and the other locomotives were all given names prefixed with 'Western' as listed below.